Massahgenesis/alx-system_engineering-devops/0x00-shell_basics/README.md

     . ls -na
 Is the command use to display current directory with long format,with user and group IDs display numerically and hidden files starting with dot.

+    . mkdir my_first_directory tmp
+I use the mkdir command to create a diretcory in the tmp directory.